-The huge Grimes Creek basin was at the center of the Boise Mountains mining rush and a large portion of the drainage was dredged and is now private property.
+Jackson Peak is located in the northern Boise Mountains E of Grimes Creek, NE of New Centerville, and NNW of both Pilot Peak and Peak 7905 in the Boise National Forest.
+The huge Grimes Creek Basin was at the center of the Boise Mountains mining rush.
+A large portion of the drainage was dredged and is now private property.
 The remains of several mining towns are found in the basin as well as current residences.
-Well maintained gravel roads lead into the basin from Horseshoe Bend and Idaho City.
-Another not so good road follows Grimes Creek from ID-21 to the basin.
+Well-maintained gravel roads lead into the basin from Horseshoe Bend and Idaho City.
+Another not-so-good road follows Grimes Creek from ID-21 to the basin.
+USGS Grimes Pass

 Once on Coulter Summit, you will find a jeep road designated as FS-380F leading to Jackson Peak summit in just over 2 miles.
-The road, which is blocked by a downed trees in one spot, sees little to no vehicle use and disappears at the summit.
-Elevation gain is around 450 feet as the road goes up and down as it traverses the ridge to the peak.
-The easternmost summit is the high point.
+The road, which is blocked by a downed tree in one spot, sees little to no vehicle use and disappears at the summit.
+Elevation gain is around 450 feet as the road goes up and down in the process of traversing the ridge to the peak.
+The East Summit is the high point.

-The views of the the surrounding country are impressive and include the nearby Boise Mountains summits, the Sawtooths, the Salmon River Mountains, the West Mountains and even a glimpse of the Owyhee Mountains.
+The views of the surrounding area are impressive and include the nearby Boise Mountains summits, the Sawtooth Range, the Salmon River Mountains, the West Mountains and even a glimpse of the Owyhee Mountains.
+Class 1